aix-pizza-time/listee-api/db/README.md

 ```sh
 kubectl create configmap listee-postgres-init-configmap --from-file ./
 ```
-to create a config map containing each initialization script in this directory.
+to create a ConfigMap containing each initialization script in this directory.

-Then, in your deployment manifest, include the configmap to your PostgreSQL deployment using
+Then, in your deployment manifest, include the ConfigMap to your PostgreSQL deployment using

 ```yaml
 containers:
 - name: my-postgres